glycerine/tmframe/README.md

        0 => this is also a zero value payload.
 The corresponding UCOUNT must also be 0.
 There are no other words in this message.
-This allows encoders to not have to go back a compress out a zero value by writing a PTI of zero; although they are encouraged to do so when possible to save a word of space.
+This allows encoders to not have to go back and compress out a zero value by writing a PTI of zero; although they are encouraged to do so whenever possible to save a word of space.

        1 => a TMFRAME-HEADER value follows, giving time-series metadata.
 To be described later.